-Liz Cheney eviscerates Trump for calling Putin a ‘genius’
+Liz Cheney accuses Trump of ‘aiding our enemies’ by calling Putin a ‘genius’

 Mr Trump went on to tell The Clay Travis and Buck Sexton Show that “We could use that on our southern border.
 That’s the strongest peace force I’ve ever seen.
 There were more army tanks than I’ve ever seen.
 They’re gonna keep peace all right.
 No, but think of it.
 Here’s a guy who’s very savvy…I know him very well.
 Very, very well.”

-Russia has said a diplomatic solution to current tensions could still be found, althoughmany doubt whether such a solution exists with the country continuing to deploy hundreds of thousands of its troops on Ukraine’s borders.
+Russia has said a diplomatic solution to current tensions could still be found, although many doubt whether such a solution exists with the country continuing to deploy hundreds of thousands of its troops on Ukraine’s borders.

 Register for free to continue reading